GE

 Excel's depreciation functions are straightforward once you know which one to reach for.
 SLN for even consumption, DB for front-loaded, VDB for partial years.
 The real skill is not the formula — it is maintaining the discipline of two parallel schedules: one for your accounts (depreciation under FRS 102) and one for your tax return (capital allowances under HMRC rules).

-With the AIA at £1,000,000 and full expensing permanent for companies, most UK businesses can claim immediate tax relief on qualifying purchases regardless of what depreciation method their accounts use.
+With the AIA at £1,000,000, full expensing permanent for companies, and the new 40% first-year allowance available from January 2026, UK businesses have more immediate tax relief options than at any point in the past decade.
 Build both schedules, understand the timing differences, and you will have better control over both your financial reporting and your cash flow.

 Frequently Asked Questions